spiffe/spire-controller-manager/migration/README.md

 spire-server-0      2/2     Running   1 (11m ago)   11m
 ```
 > **Note**
 > It's ok to see a restart in the `spire-server-0` Pod.
 SPIRE Controller Manager relies on the SPIRE Server to get a certificate for it's Webhook, and when SPIRE Controller Manager comes up first it can't get that certificate and restarts.
+See [#39](https://github.com/spiffe/spire-controller-manager/issues/39).

 Next try to deploy this example NGINX Deployment: